 - Most new browsers have a small down arrow next to the back button (as shown below).
-Pressing this button will display the last few pages you have recently visited.
-Once this list is displayed, you can select the page you wish to go back to.
+Pressing this button displays the last few pages you have recently visited.
+Once this list is displayed, you can select the page you want to go back to.

 Other script preventing you from going back